-- 1. In accordance with the policies of this Plan, new residential development shall be directed to Settlement Areas.
-The strategy described in this part of the Plan is based on the need to provide municipal services as efficiently as possible to Settlement Areas and the requirement to protect the natural environment and natural resources of the Township. - 2.
-The County of Simcoe Official Plan contains density targets that are to be considered as part of the review and evaluation of development applications that are within Settlement Areas.
-The County of Simcoe may also provide alternative density targets within Settlement Areas as may be deemed appropriate. - 3.
-A range of types of intensification shall be promoted where the development contributes to the achievement of the intensification target of this Plan and where permitted in accordance with the applicable land use designation and policies of this Plan, including:
+1. In accordance with the policies of this Plan, new residential development shall be directed to Settlement Areas.
+The strategy described in this part of the Plan is based on the need to provide municipal services as efficiently as possible to Settlement Areas and the requirement to protect the natural environment and natural resources of the Township.

-- a) Small scale intensification through the conversion of an existing dwelling, including accessory dwelling units in accordance with the policies of this Plan, or through the construction of a new building containing one or two dwelling units: - b) Redevelopment which includes either the replacement of existing residential uses with compatible new residential uses or mixed use development with a residential component; - c) Accessory dwelling units within non-residential buildings in appropriate locations where land use compatibility will be achieved; and, - d) Infill development and redevelopment of vacant land or underutilized land for employment, commercial and mixed use development.
+- 3. A range of types of intensification shall be promoted where the development contributes to the achievement of the intensification target of this Plan and where permitted in accordance with the applicable land use designation and policies of this Plan, including: - a) Small scale intensification through the conversion of an existing dwelling, including accessory dwelling units in accordance with the policies of this Plan, or through the construction of a new building containing one or two dwelling units; - b) Redevelopment which includes either the replacement of existing residential uses with compatible new residential uses or mixed use development with a residential component; - c) Accessory dwelling units within non-residential buildings in appropriate locations where land use compatibility will be achieved; and, d) Infill development and redevelopment of vacant land or underutilized land for employment, commercial and mixed use development.